 Dr. Elsey’s Kitten Attract Clumping Clay Litter

-Both of these cat litter contain a natural herbal attractant to help relax your cat and get them used to their new litter tray – the Cat Attract is suitable for cats aged 1 or older, while the Kitten Attract is suitable for cats from 8 weeks to 1 year, according to the manufacturer.
+Both cat litters contain a natural herbal attractant to help relax your cat and get them used to their new litter tray – the Cat Attract is suitable for cats aged 1 or older.
+At the same time, the Kitten Attract is suitable for cats from 8 weeks to 1 year, according to the manufacturer.

 They also use a smaller granule that is softer on cats’ paws, with the Kitten Attract being slightly softer again due to the tenderness of younger paws.
 This will help your cat to feel more comfortable using the litter tray.